-One of the biggest struggles that most people face today is a hectic schedule.
-We’re so busy that it makes eating healthy a real challenge.
-Quick and convenient foods end up taking the place of healthy, nourishing food when we’re on the go, go, go all the time.
+One of the biggest struggles that most people face today is a hectic and crazy schedule.
+Being so busy all of the time makes eating healthy a real challenge.
+It can become so easy to choose less healthy foods just because they are quick and convenient.
 These less-than-ideal food choices put us on the hamster wheel of experiencing low energy, weight gain, and potential health problems.
-So I’m here to break that cycle!
-Let me show you how to eat healthy on the go…
+But it’s time to break that cycle!
+Here are my top tips for how to eat healthy on the go…

-Don’t wait until the point that you’re starving to make food choices, as this will almost always lead to bad decisions.
+Most days it’s easy to find yourself spending a lot of time in your car whether its running errands, going to work, or taking kids to and from activities.
+But if you plan ahead for these car trips, you won’t even be tempted by the neon drive-thru signs.
+If you instead wait until you’re starving to think about food, then you’ll be less motivated to make a healthy choice.
 Instead, plan ahead, so you don’t have to rely on your willpower alone to keep you on track.
 Pack easy to carry healthy snacks, and keep them in either your purse or your vehicle.
 This way you always have healthy choices right at your fingertips.

-Just because you’re on vacation, doesn’t mean you should take a total hiatus from your health goals.
-You can still live a healthy lifestyle on road trips by packing healthy foods to eat in the car.
-You can pack a cooler to keep handy so you have easy access to snacks while on the road.
-If you’re planning on stopping at rest areas along the way, pack a nutritious picnic lunch to eat before you head back out on the next leg of your trip.
+Whether you’re on vacation or traveling for work, it doesn’t mean you should take a total break from your health goals.
+You can still live a healthy lifestyle on the road by packing healthy foods to eat in the car.
+If you know you’ll be in the car for several hours, you can even pack a cooler to keep in the car.
+Or if you’re planning on stopping at rest areas along the way, pack a nutritious picnic lunch to eat before you head back out on the next leg of your trip.

 RELATED POST: How to Stay on Track During Vacation